rangan2510/fuzzy-atrous-conv/README.md

 To verify our results,please download the dataset from kaggle, at the URL: https://www.kaggle.com/andyczhao/covidx-cxr2, making sure the path of the train folder relative to the notebook is as follows: "../input/covidx-cxr2/train".
 Then, open the notebook named "train.ipynb".
 After that, please run all cells in order till cell 19 (skipping cell 16, where we train the model).

+To train the model from scratch, please follow the above steps, except for skipping cell 14, where we load the pretrained weights, instead of cell 16.